Physically Interpretable Emulation of a Moist Convecting Atmosphere with a Recurrent Neural Network: Discussion and Summary

 Future work may progress along two paths.
 To enhance the model's applicability in climate models, additional training is necessary.
 Currently, the model is limited to tropical oceans with idealized radiation and surface fluxes over a single sea surface temperature.
 While this setup is already valuable for studying the nonlinear saturation of convectively coupled waves, expanding training to include more realistic physics and a broader range of atmospheric states will be essential for wider applicability.
 With such an extension, the ML model could replace the CRM in MMF models like SPCAM.
-Meanwhile, further investigation into the variables and patterns contributing to convection memory would provide deeper insights towards physical interpretation.
-This could involve developing vector autoregressive models with exogenous inputs (VARX) based on the learned model, as in \citeA{kuang2024}, and applying model order reduction techniques as in \citeA{kuang2018}.
+Moreover, although the linearized representations offer an interpretable form of the system, which could be used for revealing various properties of the convectively coupled atmosphere as in previous studies \cite{kuang2010,kuang2012,kuang2018}, this is not yet done.
+This could involve reducing model order \cite{kuang2018} and reformulating into finite-step models like vector autoregressive models with exogenous inputs \cite{kuang2024}.
 These approaches represent valuable directions for future research.